alexswilliams/orcid-utils/README.md

 ## Node Testing

-Testing is performed using the `nodetest` package, and is aliased to the `test` script.
+Testing is performed using the `jest` package, and is aliased to the `test` script.

 `npm test`